-Another challenge with dry sheets: Lots of us no longer use laundry softening products, so we don’t happen to have a dryer sheet handy.
+Another challenge with dryer sheets: Lots of us no longer use laundry softening products, so we don’t happen to have a dryer sheet handy.

-So, enough about what doesn’t work well enough for me to consider worth writing about.
+So, enough about what doesn’t work well enough for me to recommend highly to my dear readers.

 Automatic dishwashing detergent

-This is it, an amazingly magical method that is fast, effective and totally worth writing about.
+This is it, an amazingly magical method that is fast, effective, and totally worth writing about.
+I recommend it highly.

-Take another look at the “before” picture—and trust me this was one ugly, smoking, black, burned-on mess that appeared that it may have melted the pan in its wake!
+But first, take another look at the “before” picture—and trust me this was one ugly, smoking, nasty, black, burned-on mess that appeared that it may have melted the pan in its wake.

 By the time I’d loaded the dishwasher and cleaned up the kitchen, the pan was ready to be cleaned up, too.